k-box/k-box/resources/assets/pages/en/help.md

 - There can be only one copy of your document.
 - You can assign your document to more than one collection
 - Changes to the file will be visible in all assigned collections
+- The address (URL) of a document remains unchanged even if you change the document's name or upload a new version of it

 **6. What is the difference between Trash and Delete?**